michealespinola/reddit.wikidownloader/README.md

 # reddit.wikidownloader

 A **P**ython **R**eddit **A**PI **W**rapper (PRAW) script to download all of the accessible wiki pages of multiple Reddit subreddits.

 1. Authentication credentials are not hardcoded in the script.
-Reddit instance auth is done in a standard [praw.ini](https://praw.readthedocs.io/en/stable/getting_started/configuration/prawini.html) file.
+Reddit site auth is done in a standard '[praw.ini](https://praw.readthedocs.io/en/stable/getting_started/configuration/prawini.html)' file.
 You will need to create and use this.
 Everything else is provided via command line parameters.
 1. This will dump all accessible wiki pages into corresponding markdown language files.
 It will keep the heirarchy of nested document names.
 1. Special files can be designated to preserve original formatting.
 There are (3) that are preserved by default:
    1. `config/automoderator` (yaml: automoderator config)